webtiming/timingsrc/doc/index.md

 - [sequencing tools](#sequencing)
 - [media synchronization tools](#mediasync)

-Note that the timingsrc library implements [Immediate Events](background_eventing.html) semantics for many of its event types.
+Note that the timingsrc library implements [Initial Events](background_eventing.html) semantics for many of its event types.